mikaelvesavuori/standardlint/README.md

 ---

-> A fact or standard by which you can judge the success or value of something
+> A fact or standard by which you can judge the success or value of something.

 — [Cambridge Dictionary](https://dictionary.cambridge.org/dictionary/english/yardstick)